google/fhir-gateway/README.md

 [![Build Status](https://storage.googleapis.com/fhir-proxy-build-badges/build.svg)](https://storage.googleapis.com/fhir-proxy-build-badges/build.html)

-The FHIR Information Gateway (FHIR Gateway) is an access-control proxy that sits in front of a [FHIR](https://www.hl7.org/fhir/) store (e.g., a
+The FHIR Information Gateway (or FHIR Info Gateway) is an access-control proxy that sits in front of a [FHIR](https://www.hl7.org/fhir/) store (e.g., a
 [HAPI FHIR](https://hapifhir.io/) server,
 [GCP FHIR store](https://cloud.google.com/healthcare-api/docs/concepts/fhir),
 etc.) and controls access to FHIR resources.

-The authorization and access-control have three components; one of them is this FHIR Gateway.
+The authorization and access-control have three components; one of them is this FHIR Info Gateway.
 The other two are an Identity Provider (IDP) and an Authorization server (AuthZ).
 The responsibility of this pair is to authenticate the user and issue access tokens (in JWT format and using authorization flow of OAuth 2.0).
-The requests to the FHIR Gateway should have the access token as a Bearer Authorization header.
+The requests to the FHIR Info Gateway should have the access token as a Bearer Authorization header.
 Based on that, the proxy decides whether to grant access for a FHIR query.